Steve Little (American football): Professional career

-Little was selected fifteenth in the 1978 NFL draft by the St. Louis Cardinals.
+Little was selected in the first round with the 15th overall pick in the 1978 NFL draft by the St. Louis Cardinals.
 Despite the anticipation surrounding his kicking skills demonstrated in college, he performed at a dismal level as a professional.
 Little served as both punter and placekicker; in his brief 33-game NFL career, he punted for a total of 4,809 yards, but had a disappointing field goal percentage of 48.1% over less than three seasons.
 He did kick a 51-yard field goal, the fifth-longest in Cardinals history, but also missed ten extra points in 51 attempts.
 Little's problems off the field also caused him issues with the team; with a new head coach in 1980, he was released six games into the season on October 16, replaced by kicker Neil O'Donoghue.

 Hours after his release by the Cardinals, Little was involved in a high-speed single car accident that saw his car hydroplane and slam into a signpost on Interstate 270 at Ladue Road; reportedly, he had been drinking at the time of the crash.
 The accident broke his neck and left him a quadriplegic.
 Little died in 1999 at age 43, having spent years as a quadriplegic in hospice in Little Rock, Arkansas, where he lived with and was cared for by his brother Gene Little.
 Little is on the All-Century team at Arkansas, and is also listed as #11 on the list of greatest Arkansas football players of all time.